retypeapp/retype/pro.md

 Adding the key to your [wallet](/guides/cli.md#retype-wallet) will automatically unlock all Pro features.

-### What is considered a website?
+### What is considered a project?

-We consider a website a unique URL.
+One project is one website with a unique URL.

 Sub-domains each count as one unique URL.